Am deschis grupe noi Abheda Yoga Tradițională în

 The worship of Shiva is a pan-Hindu tradition, widely practiced in India, Nepal and Sri Lanka.

 Shiva forms a tantric couple with Shakti, the embodiment of energy, dynamism.
-Shiva is the transcendent masculine aspect, offering the divine inner support of the existence of all beings.
+Shiva is the transcendent masculine aspect, providing the divine inner support of the existence of all beings.

-Shakti manifests itself in several female deities.
+Shakti manifests in several female deities.
 Sati and Parvati are the main consorts of Shiva.
-She is also referred to as Uma, Durga (Parvati), Kali and Chandika.
+She is also referred to as Uma, Durga (Parvati), Kali, and Chandika.

-Kali is the manifestation of shakti in her terrible appearance.
+Kali is the manifestation of Shakti in its terrible aspect.
 The name Kali comes from Kala, which means black, transcendence.
 In the various Hindu Shakta cosmologies as well as the beliefs of the tantric Shakta worshipers worship Them as the ultimate reality or Brahman.
 She is also revered as Bhavatārini – the savior of the Universe.
-Kali is represented as the consort of the Sovereign Shiva, on whose body she is often seen standing or dancing.
+Kali is depicted as the consort of the Sovereign Shiva, on whose body she is often seen standing or dancing.

-Shiva is the male force, the power of peace, while The Shakti translates into power and is regarded as the feminine force.
+Shiva is the masculine force, the power of peace, while Shakti translates to power and is regarded as the feminine force.

-The symbolic and ritualistic dance of Shiva can be Lasya – a light form of dance, associated with the creation of the world, and Ananda Tandava – the terrible dance, associated with resorption.
+The symbolic and ritual dance of Shiva can be Lasya – a mild form of dance, associated with the creation of the world and Ananda Tandava – the terrible dance, associated with resorption.

 Forms of meditation with Shiva (just a few):

-– reference to the masculine essence manifested in any man
+– relating to the masculine essence manifested in any man

-– meditation of reference to the phallic symbol – Shiva Linga
+– meditation relating to the phallic symbol – Shiva Linga

-– meditation that uses a special music suitable for this purpose
+– meditation using special music appropriate for this purpose

 – meditation with one of his mantras.